AhmedSYD/Geoweb-app/README.md

 - `templates/building_permit_search.html`: has the structure of the webpage and all links of Leaflet code.
 - `static/styles/building_permit_search.css`: this is a specified style sheet file for `building_permit_search.html` file.
 - `static/js/building_permit_search.js`: creating Leaflet map and date range widget algorithm are located in this file.
-- `static/js/building_permits_after_searching.js`: all algorithms after searching, including adding markers to the map, handling overlapping markers, and markers clustering, exists in this file.

 ## Demo:
 - You can find the demo video for this webpage at this [**Link**](https://www.youtube.com/watch?v=H19i02H_fZ4&ab_channel=ahmedsayed)